Longmire (TV series): Season five

 Walt conducts an intense search for the person who kidnapped Donna after the home invasion and seriously wounded him.
 Walt and Donna continue their relationship.
 Nighthorse becomes increasingly suspicious of Malachi's activities, and suspects he is skimming at the casino or otherwise earning illegal money.
-Mathias (Zahn McClarnon), the Chief of Police on the Cheyenne Reservation, figures out that Henry has taken over Hector's duties as vigilante and uses that to his advantage.
-Archie (The Ferg) begins a relationship with a local nurse.
+Mathias (Zahn McClarnon), the chief of police on the Cheyenne Reservation, figures out that Henry has taken over Hector's duties as vigilante and uses that to his advantage.
+Archie (the Ferg) begins a relationship with a local nurse.
 A heroin operation by the Irish mob is discovered in Walt's jurisdiction.
 Uncovering who is selling heroin on the reservation leads Walt to arrest their local enforcer Eddie Harp (Dan Donohue).
 Archie is held up at gunpoint delivering Eddie to the FBI, traumatizing him.
 Walt defends a wrongful-death suit; if he loses, he will lose everything he owns, and probably his job.
-Vic learns she is pregnant but is unsure if the father is her ex-boyfriend Eamonn (Josh Cooke) or Travis (Derek Phillips), Branch's childhood best friend with whom she had a drunken one-night stand.
+Vic learns she is pregnant, but is unsure if the father is her ex-boyfriend Eamonn (Josh Cooke) or Travis (Derek Phillips), Branch's childhood best friend with whom she had a drunken one-night stand.
 Walt ends his relationship with Donna.
 A future possibility of a relationship with Vic is suggested as they acknowledge their feelings toward each other.
 Chance (Peter Stormare) tells Vic where to find a murder weapon so that he can get the death sentence, but Vic gets assaulted recovering it.
-Walt travels to Boston to confront the head of the Irish Mafia, Shane Muldoon (Dylan Walsh) and tell him to stop selling heroin or else he will divulge Muldoon's identity to the FBI.
-Some time later a photo arrives for Walt from Shane showing Eddie dead.
-Tucker Baggett (Brett Rice), an attorney and close friend of Barlow Connally tells Walt that the real reason he is prosecuting the civil suit is so that he can bankrupt him and Barlow's real estate company can take over Walt's land for a 36-hole golf course.
+Walt travels to Boston to confront the head of the Irish Mafia, Shane Muldoon (Dylan Walsh), and tell him to stop selling heroin or else he will divulge Muldoon's identity to the FBI.
+Sometime later, a photo arrives for Walt from Shane showing Eddie dead.
+Tucker Baggett (Brett Rice), an attorney and close friend of Barlow Connally's, tells Walt that the real reason he is prosecuting the civil suit is so that he can bankrupt him and Barlow's real estate company can take over Walt's land for a 36-hole golf course.
 As Henry gives a ride home to a presumably drunk woman, Malachi and his men kidnap him.
 He is taken to a remote area of the neighboring Crow reservation, staked to the ground, and left to die.